wannacfuture/Battleship/README.md

 # Field Materials - Frontend Coding Assignment

-_confidential, please do not share More_
+_confidential, please do not share More_.

 Design and implement a (partial) Battleship game as a web app.